My masters graduation cap sported 16 LEDs, internet connectivity, a full linux computer, a custom PCB, and a 87 Watt-Hr Battery.

 - The Battery Pack.
 I bought a rechargable 15V/5V/12V Laptop backup battery to serve as my battery for the system.
 It is an 87 Watt-hr capacity battery, enough to keep the cap going on full brightness all day without a problem.
 It conveniently has a 5V USB port which I used to keep my phone charged.

 - Remote Webserver.
-A remote webserver hosts the controlmycap.com mobile site, as well as another MySQL database that holds information about all the color requests that have been made to the cap.
+A remote webserver hosts the controlmycap.com mobile site (this site is no longer active – it forwards to this page.
+You can see the interface in the video and screenshots, and the mobile site code is on GitHub), as well as another MySQL database that holds information about all the color requests that have been made to the cap.
 The mobile website is built using a JQuery Mobile UI front-end, paired to a python back-end via AJAX JSON calls.
 My wrist computer queries the MySQL database on this remote server for updated commands.

 - WiFi Hotspot.
 I used the FoxFi app on my Samsung Galaxy S4 smartphone to generate a WiFi hotspot through which my Raspberry Pi could connect to the the internet.